 The Health and Wellness department sponsors multiple opportunities that enable students to gain hands-on experience outside of the classroom.
-Below are just a few clubs, programs, and opportunities available to Dietician students.
+Below are just a few clubs, programs, and opportunities available to dietetic students.

-As a registered dietician, you may advise any of the following:
+As a registered dietitian, you may advise any of the following:

 Dietitians may also work with researchers conducting clinical trials or interventions, open private practices, or write cookbooks and food-related magazine columns.